antomate/Linux101Labs/lab-02/lab-02.md

 # LAB 02

 This lab focus on deploying a Linux VM in Azure based on the temlate previously configured in "lab-01".
-SSH will be used to connect to this VM and configure its storage using **LVM**, "loop devices" and **FSTAB** and finally create a cron job to update daily the list of packages.
+SSH will be used to connect to this VM and configure its storage using **LVM**, "loop devices" and **FSTAB** and finally prepare cron jobs.

 ## Login to Azure and deploy the VM template